wl-hackclub/make-campaign/README.md

 Tuesday was the final day.
 We put up the posters that finally revealed what this campaign was all about.

 But that wasn't all we did.
 We also [redesigned our club's website](https://wl.hackclub.com) and sent out an email to everyone who entered their email on the website during the QR code day.
 We had about 15 legitimate signups, so 15 people receieved [this beautiful email](https://mailchi.mp/bef906d8a28e/what-it-means-to-be-a-maker).

+I considered printing out more small flyers that changed "Maker" to a bunch of different skills/interests (like on the [club's website](https://wl.hackclub.com)), but I decided against it at the last minute because I didn't want to spam the students at my school with flyers.
+The first two got so many people talking that I feel like a third one wouldn't be as effective, especially since by this point it was actually clearly promoting a club.